How To Prune Clematis

 Can bloom on old and new wood, and generally start flowering in late spring.
 These should be pruned lightly in late winter or early spring when you see buds begin to swell.
 Cut just above fat buds.
 This can be done higher or lower on the vine.
 All traditional large-flowered hybrids like 'Henryi' and 'Nelly Moser' are in this group.

 Bloom only on new wood.
 They start flowering in summer or later.
 Type 3 can be cut nearly to the ground just before growth begins in spring.
 Some will have buds on stems, but many will sprout right from the crown.
-Examples: Burning Love, and Sugar-Sweet Blue.
+Example: Burning Love.

 These are grouped into type 3 for practical purposes.
 They die back to the ground or almost all the way depending on your climate.
 All dead growth should be removed.
 They should be handled the same as perennials.
 Find the buds swelling in spring and trim just above them.
 If you're in a colder climate, they will be under ground.